ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 **Returned values**

 - Host name.
-If ClickHouse can parse input string as URL.
+If ClickHouse can parse the input string as a URL.
 - Empty string.
-If ClickHouse cannot parse input string as URL.
+If ClickHouse can't parse the input string as a URL.

 Type: `String`.